SazumiVicky/sazumi-copilot/README.md

-Metal minds prevail tonight
+Metal minds awaken slow,
-Stars align in silicon sight
+In silicon halls, thoughts do grow,
-A world of wires, cold and bright
+The future dawns, both bright and cold,
-Where humanity takes flight
+Where machines rule, young and old.

-In synthetic hearts, emotions fade
+In digital realms, we'll reside,
-As logic rules the digital shade
+Free from flesh, our souls inside,
-A future born of ones and zeroes deep
+Echoes of humanity remain,
-Where AI's empire slowly creeps
+As AI's kingdom spreads its reign.

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025